habtesellasie/Online-shopping/README.md

 Constantly updated inventory: We regularly update our inventory with the latest fashion trends to ensure that you always stay ahead of the curve.
 Responsive design: Our website is optimized for all devices, so you can shop on your desktop, tablet, or mobile phone.
 Getting Started
 To get started, simply visit our website at https://hokey.netlify.app/ and browse our collection of products.
-Once you've found an item you like, simply add it to your cart and proceed to checkout.
-We accept a variety of payment methods, including credit cards, PayPal, and more.

 Contributing
 We welcome contributions from anyone who is interested in helping to improve our website.
 If you have any suggestions, bug reports, or feature requests,